buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcWall.md

 * The IfcMaterialLayerSetUsage.DirectionSense defines how the IfcMaterialLayer's are assigned to the reference axis.
 POSITIVE means in direction to the positive y-axis of the reference coordinate system.
 * The Thickness of each IfcMaterialLayer is provided starting from the OffsetFromReferenceLine and in the direction given by DirectionSense.
 It is applied without any gap or overlap between two consecutive layers.
 The TotalThickness of the IfcMaterialLayerSet is the sum of all layer thicknesses.
 * The IfcMaterialLayerSetUsage.LayerSetDirection is always AXIS2.
+* The local placement of the wall uses the the x/y plane for the profile, and the z-axis as the extrusion direction for the wall body.

 ![wall material layer set](../../../../figures/ifcmateriallayersetusage_wall-01.png)